 - The CHS Refinery at Laurel, Mont., recycled more than 6 million pounds of scrap metal.

 - The McPherson, Kan., refinery reduced its reported sulfur dioxide emissions by 95 percent and volatile organic compounds emissions by 70 percent over the past decade.
-It will spend more than $40 million to build a water treatment plant to treat and reuse refinery and city wastewater.
+The refinery's water treatment facility opened in 2015 and reduces the refinery's impact on a local aquifer by reusing city wastewater.

 - The CHS Lubricants plant at Inver Grove Heights, Minn., upgraded its tank farm to maintain storage safety and prevent spills.
 The plant and the Amarillo, Texas, facility passed EPA emergency response plan reviews.

 - Cenex® Zip Trip convenience stores saved energy with more efficient lighting and new cooler and freezer compressors.
 CHS Lubricants plants updated lighting to improve the work environment and conserve energy.